takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 myvm2   -        virtualbox   Running   tcp://192.168.99.101:2376           v18.09.1
 ```

-You can use IP address of any of the machines to access the application.
+You can use the IP address of any of the machines to access the application.
 Let's use the address of `myvm1` in the browser.

 ![Docker Swarm Node app running in VM](/assets/images/in-content/docker-swarm-vm-1.png)